 No products in the cart.

-Regina Rogers Fallon will take on the overall design and management of your renovations, and would ideally be brought onboard at the planning stage of the project to build an alliance with your contractors, an integrated team will lead to more efficiently trough-out the project.
-There are lots of decisions to be made when taking on a home renovation or self build, so investing time at the initial stage of the design process is vital, Regina says, my priority is to realise your requirements, in order to build a design concept, and the most important part of a home renovation is focusing primarily on functionality
+There are lots of decisions to be made when taking on a “home renovation” or “self build”, so investing time at this stage of the design process is vital, Regina says, ‘my priority is to realise your requirements’, in order to build a concept, and the priority is to focus primarily on the functionality of the space.

-Taking on any Home Renovations can be overwhelming and before thinking about furniture and fittings a realistic approach is vital, the initial considerations should be windows, roofing, insulation, electrics, plumbing, heating, energy efficiency, doors and floors, do you need to hire an Architect etc, and are you entitled to a renovation or energy efficiency grant ?
+Taking on a “design and build” project can be quite overwhelming, and before thinking about furniture and fittings a realistic approach is important, the initial considerations should be windows, roofing, insulation, electrics, plumbing, heating, energy efficiency, doors and floors, do you need to hire an Architect etc, and are you entitled to a renovation or energy efficiency grant ?

-It is important to accumulate numerous quotes from building contractors, and crucial that all professionals will work well together.
-Regina says, It is imperative that she is hired at the start of the renovations in order to liaise with your Architect and Tradespeople, it also allows her to plan a timeline and manage your interior budget from the outset, the colour of your windows may effect the design of your interior and before the construction phase of the renovation starts it is important to plan your interior layout.
+It is important to accumulate numerous quotes from building contractors, and that all professionals will work well together.
+Coming onboard at the planning stage also allows Regina to liaise with your Architect, plan a timeline and manage your interior budget from the outset, the colour of your windows may influence the design of your interior, so before the construction phase of the renovation starts it is important to have an “interior strategy”.

-One of the biggest mistakes I see homeowners making when taking on a renovations is the lack of initial planning, so I advise you start making decisions well in advance of the build and be aware of the timeline during the project.
+One of the biggest mistakes I see homeowners making when taking on a “design and build” project is the lack of initial planning, so I advise you to start making decisions well in advance of the build and be aware of the timeline during the project.
 Always be a step ahead of your building contractor.

-Smart home technologies are the future, so consider future proofing your home early, as it is more economical to implement these technologies during a home renovations than to readdress them.
+Smart home technologies are the future, so consider future proofing your home early, as it is more economical to implement these technologies during a home renovation than to readdress them later.

-When taking on a renovation project, the interior becomes a blank canvas, there are an abundance of decisions to be made that tend to overwhelm clients.
-Kick off the downstairs of the house with the kitchen design, as it is the most significant room in every Irish home and the heart of family life.
+During a renovation, the interior becomes a blank canvas, there are an abundance of decisions to be made that tend to overwhelm clients.
+Kick off the downstairs of the house with the kitchen design, as it is the most significant room in every Irish home.

-Hiring an interior designer with project management experience for your renovations will ensure that a professional approach is implemented throughout the project.
-They will oversee the planning and contractors for the duration of the project, scheduling regular site meetings which are vital for updates and troubleshooting, and they will also reiterate everything discussed at each meeting to the team by email – this is vital for referencing and implements additional assurance.
+Hiring an interior designer with project management experience for your renovation ensures that a professional approach is implemented throughout the project.
+They will oversee the planning and contractors for the duration of the project, scheduling regular site meetings which are vital for updates and troubleshooting, and when they reiterate everything discussed at each meeting to the team by email – this is also vital for referencing and implements additional assurance.

-It is difficult for an Interior Designer to give an estimate for their services without meeting a client to get an overview of the “scope of works”, book an initial consultation with Regina and she will do a site visit, analyse your plans, get an overview of the project and then put together a design proposal with an estimate of cost.
+It is difficult for an Interior Designer to give an estimate of cost for their services without meeting a client to get an overview of the project.

-Regina also offers a service, a one-off consultation that will assist you to create a “strategy” and “priority list” before you undertake a renovation or self build.
+Regina can tailor her service to suit every client, and she also offers a “one-off consultation” that will assist you in creating a “strategy” and “priority list” before undertaking your “renovation or self build”.